openshift/enhancements/azure_user_defined_tags.md

   created by installer and not being managed by any operator during tag update or cluster upgrade scenario(from feature unsupported version).

+### Design Details
+- The dedicated controller will watch for changes in the `infrastructure.config.openshift.io` resource and acts only when there is a change to `spec.platformSpec.azure` field.
+- Controller queries for all the resources which has the tag `kubernetes.io/cluster/<cluster_name>:owned` and updates each resource with the new requested changes.
+- In case cluster is upgraded from a release without Azure tag implementation (query for resources with `kubernetes.io/cluster/<cluster_name>:owned` tag yields just resource group type), controller queries for the resources having cluster name in the name tag and updates each matching resource with the new requested changes.
+- In-cluster operators should not watch for changes to `spec.platformSpec.azure` field of `infrastructure.config.openshift.io` and should continue with current functionality of creating requested resources, but include additional functionality to add user defined tags and the `kubernetes.io/cluster/<cluster_name>:owned` default tag to created resource.

+### Caveats
+- Few Azure resources such as disk, storage account, DNS zones and records name might not match either `kubernetes.io/cluster/<cluster_name>:owned` or cluster name in the name tag and will result in tagging inconsistency, which will be minimal compared not to having aformentioned dedicated controller for managing tags of Azure resources.
 ## Infrastructure Needed [optional]